 8.Life onboard the Trans-Siberian Railway

 A journey on the Trans-Siberian Railway is slow travel at its best.
 Prepare yourself for days on the tracks with many fellow passengers coming and going.
 The encounters with fellow passengers, tourists or locals, will be some of the most memorable moments from this trip.
 Keep in mind that the Trans-Siberian is not run for tourists.
-It is as meant to be; a passenger train made for transporting many people over long distances.
-Don’t expect night clubs and entertainment onboard.
+It is as it’s meant to be; a passenger train made for transporting many people over long distances.
+Don’t expect nightclubs and entertainment onboard.

 Even you will spend hours and days onboard the train, you hardly will have time to get bored.
 Somehow, the days pass by as the Siberian landscape slowly glides by outside your window.
 Relax, watch the scenery outside, read, play a game, listen to music or podcasts or watch a downloaded movie or series.
-Talk with your fellow passengers, stretch your legs on the stops, have a drink and enjoy your journey.
+Talk with your fellow passengers, stretch your legs at the stops, have a drink and enjoy your journey.
 That’s all that it’s about!

 Please note that onboard the train, they always use Moscow time.
 Time tables show both Moscow and local time.
 Keep track of the time zone, and you will manage.